 seguir, continuar

 I'm sorry if I interrupted you.
-Please carry on.
+Please carry

 CARRY OUT